Helen Hawkes | October 2020

 “But once the COVID-19 case numbers started to show we were on the right path, the mood completely changed.”

-Fortune says clients in the hospitality industry are now seeing a surge in business.
+Fortune says clients in the hospitality industry are now experiencing a surge in business.

 “We have very widespread clients, from farmers for whom the wool price is currently less than the cost of getting the sheep shorn, to hospitability clients who are now going absolutely gangbusters.”

-The firm also looks after a variety of primary industry clients who are struggling to find employees, because previously a large percentage were foreign workers.
+The firm also looks after a variety of primary industry clients who are struggling to find employees, as previously a large percentage were foreign workers.

-“We’re expecting the same problem in other industries,” she reveals.
+“We’re expecting the same problem in other industries,” she says.

 “An interior furnishing client has had a 40 per cent increase in revenue this financial year because dollars earmarked to be spent on travel offshore are now being spent on projects close to home,” McStay says.